Carob: Benefits, Nutrition Facts & How to Use It

 1. Improving gastrointestinal health

-Because it contains fiber and tannins, carob helps to improve gastrointestinal health.
-It can reduce diarrhea, heartburn and vomiting, while also maintaining healthy gut bacteria,
+Because it contains fiber and tannins, carob supports digestive health.
+It can help reduce diarrhea, heartburn, and vomiting, while also promoting a balanced gut microbiome.

 2. Managing cholesterol